agschwender/pilbox/README.md

 Pilbox
 ======

 Pilbox is an image resizing application built on Python's [Tornado web framework](http://www.tornadoweb.org/en/stable/) using the [Python Imaging Library (PIL)](http://www.pythonware.com/products/pil/).
-It is not intended to be the primary source of images, but instead acts as a proxy which requests images and resizes them to the desired size.
+It is not intended to be the primary source of images, but instead acts as a proxy which requests images and resizes them as desired.

 Setup
 =====